green-code-initiative/creedengo-challenge/.github/ISSUE_TEMPLATE/checker-measure-description-template.md

 **Language and platform**

 The language and platform of the associated rule.
-Example: `Python`
+Example: `Python` or `Android Java`
 It's supposed to be described in the rule itself.

 **Measure justification**

-**Very important**: give us elements that justify that your measure of this rule justifies (or doesn't) the environmental impact.
+**Very important**: Give us elements that justify your measure of this rule, justifying (or not) the environmental impact.
-Without a good justification, your measure will not be accepted by Green Code Initiative.
+Without a good justification, the Green Code Initiative will not accept your measure.
+If you used a tool, specify which tool and add screenshots or reports as attachment to this issue.

 Here are some elements that can help to justify your measure:
 - A publication or documentation that calculates the impact of the rule (provide the link to the documentation or at least a reference if the documentation is not available online).
 Please indicate us where to find the information in the document (page, paragraph) and perform a summary if possible.